Orlando Magic vs Boston Celtics: Odds, Spread, and Total

 Orlando Magic vs Boston Celtics Betting Trends

+- The Orlando Magic are 12-6 ATS in their last 18 games.

-- Orlando is 7-3 ATS in its last 10 games against Boston.
+- Orlando is 2-4 ATS in its last six contests against Boston.

-- The total has gone over in five of Orlando's last six road games.
+- The total has gone under in five of Boston's last seven games.

 Orlando Magic vs Boston Celtics Injury Reports